NahidDesigner/v-pop/setup/COMPLETE-DEPLOYMENT-GUIDE.md

 > **For Beginners**: This guide assumes no prior experience.
 Every step is explained in detail.

+> **🎯 IMPORTANT**: Once Coolify is installed, **everything is done through the Coolify web dashboard** - no bash commands or terminal needed!
+This guide uses the dashboard for all deployment tasks.

 ---

 ## 📚 Table of Contents